Frequently Asked

 On new drywall, apply a pigmented

-the better, but at least 48 hours.
-Be 100% sure that you used FLAT interior
+wait - the better, but at least 48 hours.
+"Quick